 There are two chorus frog species in Ontario: the western and the boreal chorus frog.
 Prior to 1989, they were considered to be one species.
 Like many species in the treefrog family, they are more often heard than seen.

 The western chorus frog (Pseudacris triseriata) is small and smooth skinned, and varies in colour from green-grey to brown.
 A dark stripe runs through the eye and a white stripe along the upper lip.
 This species is distinguished from most other treefrogs by three dark stripes down the back.
 In some individuals, the stripes are broken into dots, dashes or small blotches.
-The maximum size of the adult is just under four centimetres.
+Adults grow to only three centimetres in body length.
 The breeding call of this species resembles the sound made by running a fingernail along the teeth of a comb.
 Listen to the call of the western chorus frog (courtesy of Adopt-A-Pond Wetland Conservation Programme).

 The boreal chorus frog is almost identical to the western chorus frog but has slightly longer hind legs.
 These two frogs are best distinguished by their call or location; in Ontario, their distributions do not overlap.
 Their calls are very similar, but in the call of the boreal chorus frog, the pulse rate is shorter and faster.